Server-Eye/helpers/AddNotificationsByAgentId/Readme.md

 # AddNotificationsByAgentId.ps1

-Adds a notification to agents of the all customers with the specified agent id.
+Adds a notification to all customers with the specified agent id.

-Changes the notification if on for the User exist
+Changes the notification if one notification for the User exist

 ## Download